 Ex-Mariachi Vargas member Mario Santiago recently spent a month in the temporary Covid treatment facilities set up at Mexico City’s Citibanamex Convention Center, and is now back home with his family.
 But not all are so fortunate.

-Among those in Mexico City who recently succumbed to this pernicious virus are Lázaro Chávez, director of Mariachi Los Monarcas; Oswaldo Vásquez, director of Mariachi Arriba Juárez; Pepe López, director of Mariachi México ’70; Miguel Ángel Hernández, director of Mariachi Zacatecano de Pepe Aguilar; Octavio Gama, violinist with Mariachi Gama Mil; José Luis Aguilar “El Sandwich,” longtime guitarist with Mariachi Los Arrieros de Pedro Fernández; Manuel Torres, brother of ex-Vargas trumpeter Federico Torres; Miguel Viúrquiz, former trumpeter with Juan Gabriel and brother of former Vargas violinist Juan Manuel; and Benito Fuentes “don Benny,” longtime bus driver for Mariachi Vargas and other groups.
+Among those in Mexico City who recently succumbed to this pernicious virus are Lázaro Chávez, director of Mariachi Los Monarcas; Oswaldo Vásquez, director of Mariachi Arriba Juárez; Pepe López, director of Mariachi México ’70; Miguel Ángel Hernández, director of Mariachi Zacatecano de Pepe Aguilar; Octavio Gama, violinist with Mariachi Gama Mil; José Luis Aguilar “El Sandwich,” longtime guitarist with Mariachi Los Arrieros de Pedro Fernández; Manuel Torres, brother of ex-Vargas trumpeter Federico Torres; Miguel Viurquis, former trumpeter with Juan Gabriel and his brother, violinist Raúl Viurquis (brothers of former Vargas violinist Juan Manuel); and Benito Fuentes “don Benny,” longtime bus driver for Mariachi Vargas and other groups.
 Guadalajara lost violinist Juan González, brother of ex-Vargas member Pancho “El Pilón”; and vihuela player Enrique Caratachea, cousin of the famous Sergio.
 South Texas lost vocalist Cassandra Trejo and mariachi educator Héctor Cantú.

 Unfortunately, the list above only represents a tiny sampling of those in mariachi circles who have perished from Covid–19.
 Plaza Garibaldi’s Ollin Yoliztli mariachi school prepared a poignant video homage to those from their community who have recently perished.